aboutcoders/logger-bundle/README.md

 ## Configuration

-All you need to do is configure the names of the applications which are allowed to log and configure the Monolog logging channel to use for each of them.
+All you need to do is define the names of the applications which are allowed to log and configure the Monolog logging channel to use for each of them.
 Please refer to the [offical symfony documentation](http://symfony.com/doc/current/cookbook/logging/channels_handlers.html) on how-to define custom channels or log to different files.

 ```yaml
 abc_logger: